BookOps-CAT/bookops-worldcat/docs/advanced.md

 #### Identifying your institution
 Though uncommon, users can request that OCLC set up their WSKeys to allow them to work on behalf of multiple institutions.
 The user can then authenticate on behalf of any of the institutions associated with that WSKey.

-To identify your institution, pass the Registry ID for your institution to the scopes parameter as context when initiating a `WorldcatAccessToken` object
+If your WSKey is set up to work on behalf of multiple institutions, you can identify your institution when initiating a `WorldcatAccessToken` object.
+Pass the Registry ID for the institution you wish to work on behalf of to the scopes parameter as context.

 ```python title="Access Token with Context"
 token = WorldcatAccessToken(